 Noted journalist.
 An ombudsman for foreign press in Spain;

-vice-president of OPCI Ibero-American press association; vice-president of
+vice-president of OPCI Ibero-American press association; vice-president

-member for Spain's oldest and largest foreign press body, the Club Internacional de Prensa;
+board member for Spain's oldest and largest foreign press body, the Club Internacional de Prensa;

-editor for Spero News and
+editor for Spero News and EnerPub.

-Calvo Serer (1916-1988)
+- Rafael Calvo Serer (1916-1988)

 founder of Diario Madrid who

 was hounded into exile for his criticism of Franco, who closed the

 publication.
-Although Messori states that Calvo, by working underground, 663 and 671).
+Although Messori states that Calvo, by working

+(see Preston 623-3, 663 and 671).

 served as President of the Senate and helped draft Spain's new

 Wrote In Conversation with God

 sold over two million copies in several languages, including Spanish,

 English, French, Italian, Portuguese, German, Dutch, Romanian,

 Slovakian and Polish.
 It consists of over 450 meditations, one or more

 for every day of the year, as well as three meditations for each

 lectionary.
-He is a graduate in history from
+He is a graduate in history from the University

-Spanish journalist whose interviewing technique has become a model for other
+journalist whose interviewing technique has become a model for other

 journalists.
 A numerary.